Everything You Need to Know About SBA CAPLines

-- SBA Form 1919: This document is used to collect borrower information.
-The SBA Form 1919 is used for all 7(a) loans.
+- SBA Form 1919: This document is used to collect borrower information and is required when applying for all 7(a) loans.

-- SBA Form 912: This form is a statement of your personal history and is used to evaluate your personal character.
+- SBA Form 912: This SBA form is a statement of your personal history and is used to evaluate your individual character.

 - SBA Form 413: This document analyzes the financial health of anyone who is a proprietor of the business.

-SBA CAPLines are complex products to understand, but the potential benefit to your small business cannot be ignored.
-Now that you’re armed with the most essential information about each CAPLine program, picking the right one should seem less daunting!
+SBA CAPLines are complex products to understand, but the potential benefit to your small business can’t be ignored.
+Now that you’re armed with the most essential information about each SBA CAPLine program, picking the right one should seem less daunting!

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.